spacepy/dbprocessing/sphinx/source/developer.rst

 Level 2 files are rot13’d versions of the level 1 files, and are stored in testDB_{set}.rot format.

-``testDB/scripts/runThisThing.sh`` will excute the needed scripts to run the entire dbprocessing chain.
+``testDB/scripts/runThisThing.sh`` will execute the needed scripts to run the entire dbprocessing chain.

 Documentation
 -------------